 When the Presbyterian General Assembly celebrated its bicentennial in 1989, Old Pine played a major role in the planning and execution of all celebratory events.
 In 2006, Old Pine hosted the 300th Anniversary of the Presbyterian Church in the United States.

 We, the people of Old Pine, are concerned with much more than bricks and mortar.
 Continuing our more than 200 years of community activism, we were among the first to respond to the problem of the homeless on the streets of our city.
 In 1982, we founded and, in the beginning, sheltered the Philadelphia Committee for the Homeless.
 In 1978, Old Pine started its Saturday for Seniors (SFS) program to provide a weekend hot lunch and take-home snack for the city’s elderly — a Philadelphia first.
-With no charge and no means test, SFS has become a vital weekend home for more than 100 older people from all over the city.
-Old Pine continues its commitment to serve the poor in the 21st century.
-We participate in a local Habitat for Humanity project in the Point Breeze neighborhood of Philadelphia, joining with other Presbyterian congregations to jump start development there and in surrounding blocks.
-In addition, we send members to the Gulf Coast to help the clean-up and rebuilding effort in the wake of the disastrous Hurricane Katrina.
+Our current mission outreach includes a partnership with Bethel Presbyterian Church that provides food for hundreds of Philadelphia families every week.